ethersphere/bee-docs/docs/bee/installation/install.md

 ## Note on Startup Methods
 :::caution
-  The `bee start` startup method *may not* be used interchangeably with running Bee as a service using `systemctl` or `brew services`.
+  When a node is started using the `bee start` command the node process will be bound to the terminal session and will exit if the terminal is closed.

-  Bee will be set up to run as a service automatically as part of the installation process if using one of the official Debian, Homebrew, or RPM packages.
+  If Bee was installed using one of the supported package managers it is set up to run as a service in the background with tools such as `systemctl` or `brew services` (which also use the `bee start` command[under the hood](https://github.com/ethersphere/bee/blob/master/packaging/bee.service)).

-  The default location for your node's YAML configuration file differs depending on the startup method used.
+  Depending on which of these startup methods was used, the default Bee directories will be different.
+See the [configuration page](/docs/bee/working-with-bee/configuration) for more information about default data and config directories.
 :::

-Bee may be operated either by using the `bee start` command within a terminal session or by running Bee as a service in the background using `systemctl` (Linux) and `brew services` (MacOS) commands.

-While the Bee service does use the `bee start` command [under the hood](https://github.com/ethersphere/bee/blob/master/packaging/bee.service), there are two important differences between these modes of operation in practice:

-1. When starting a node by directly using `bee start` after starting up a terminal session, the Bee node process is bound to that terminal session.
-When the session ends due to closing the terminal window or logging out from a remote ssh session, the node will stop running.
-When running bee as a service on the other hand, the node can continue to operate in the background even after the terminal session ends.

-2. When running a Bee node using the `bee start` command, a separate instance of Bee using different default locations for the config and data folders from the Bee service is used.
-The `bee start` command uses `~/.bee.yaml` as the default config directory and `~/.bee` as the default data directory, while `systemctl` uses `/etc/bee/bee.yaml` as the default config directory and `/var/lib/bee` as the default data directory.
-See the [configuration page](/docs/bee/working-with-bee/configuration) for more details.

 ## Installation Steps